 - Company based: USA.

-MakeXYZ is an online 3D printing service which differs slightly from the other services listed in this article.
-In addition to being able to simply upload your 3D file and order a print, owners of their own personal 3D printers can register and sell their services to do the printing.
+MakeXYZ is an online 3D printing service and marketplace, proclaiming democratization and camaraderie between makers.
+Like 3D Hubs’s business model when they started, in addition to being able to simply upload your 3D file and order a print, owners of their own personal 3D printers can register and sell their services to do the printing.
 This means that anybody with a 3D printer can start making money performing 3D printing services.